HadrienG/InSilicoSeq/README.md

 iss generate --genomes genomes.fasta --model miseq --output miseq_reads
 ```

-where `genomes.fasta` is a (multi-)fasta file containing the reference genome from which the simulated reads will be generated.
+where `genomes.fasta` should be replaced by a (multi-)fasta file containing the reference genome from which the simulated reads will be generated.

 InSilicoSeq comes with 3 error models: `MiSeq`, `HiSeq` and `NovaSeq`.